-- Utilities Work: Replacement of the bridge over Spring Creek requires relocation of water, sewer and gas lines that cross under it.
-About 2,500 feet of the existing sanitary sewer line is being replaced with a larger pipe to accommodate current needs and future growth in the city.
-Prior to the start of the bridge replacement work, Colorado Springs Utilities (CSU) has been installing this 42” sanitary sewer line starting within Valley Hi Golf Course, progressing northeast along the western edge of the course up to the Spring Creek Bridge area.
+- Utilities Work: Replacement of the bridge over Spring Creek required relocation of water, sewer and gas lines that cross under it.
+About 2,500 feet of the existing sanitary sewer line was replaced in early 2021 with a larger pipe to accommodate current needs and future population growth.
+Prior to the start of the bridge replacement work, Colorado Springs Utilities installed a 42” sanitary sewer line starting within Valley Hi Golf Course, progressing northeast along the western edge of the course up to the Spring Creek Bridge area.
 Construction of the remaining sanitary sewer progressing east within Airport Road to about Lakewood Circle is expected to be completed this spring.
-CSU will also relocate 20” and 4” gas lines to just north of the bridge prior to the bridge replacement project.
+Utilities also relocated the 20” and 4” gas lines to just north of the bridge prior to the bridge replacement project.
 Waterlines will be relocated under the bridge during the bridge reconstruction.

 - Increased Spring Creek flood flow capacity below Airport Road and improved public safety related to reduced flood risk

 - Significantly improved pedestrian access and safety with sidewalks on both sides of the bridge

 - Greater sanitary sewer capacity to improve the existing system and accommodate future population growth

 - Maintains existing vehicle operation over the bridge on Airport Road

 - Reduced maintenance costs